httpJunkie/react-from-scratch/readme.md

 > 📘 Other Babel Config Options
 >
-> Using `package.json` is just [one option for configuring Babel](https://babeljs.io/docs/en/configuration#packagejson) and in my opinion, the easiest to use, however; you could also go the `babel.config.json` or `babelrc.json` route.
+> Using `package.json` is just [one option for configuring Babel](https://babeljs.io/docs/en/configuration#packagejson) and in my opinion, the easiest to use, however; you could also go the `.babelrc` route.
 Both are explained on the same documentation link above!

 ### Production Dependencies for “Hello React”

+We need to install React 17 and Normalize for this project.

 Articles on Normalize('normalize.css'):